garylirocks/quickrefs/azure-backup.markdown

   - **Operational tier**
     - First phase of VM backup, copied to vault tier later
     - Instant restore
-    - For VM: Restore Point Collection is saved in a dedicated RG in your subscription
+    - For VM: Restore Point Collection is saved in a dedicated RG (`AzureBackupRG_*`) in your subscription
   - **Vault-standard tier**
     - For all workload
     - An auto-scaling set of storage accounts in a **Microsoft managed tenant**